Dr Mahmoud Barbir

 - LDL apheresis: indications and clinical experience in a tertiary centre

-- lipoprotein apheresis for refractory angina.
+- LDL apheresis for refractory angina.

 Dr Barbir also organises and chairs meetings in clinical cardiology for GPs and specialist registrars.

 Dr Mahmoud Barbir is the lead supervisor for a PhD student as well as teaching master’s students in cardiology at Imperial College London.
 He is also involved in teaching students from UCL.